-You’ve signed in to the sportsbook at PointsBet and you are perusing the list of NHL games on offer for the night’s action.
+You’ve signed in to the sportsbook at PointsBet, and you are perusing the list of NHL games on offer for the night’s action.
 You come across a key Eastern Conference battle between the Pittsburgh Penguins and Carolina Hurricanes.
-There’s playoff implications riding on the outcome for both teams, so it’s guaranteed to be a close, competitive affair.
+There are playoff implications riding on the outcome for both teams, so it’s guaranteed to be a close, competitive affair.

-The +110 digit is one half of the moneyline on the game.
-The Hurricanes are also assigned a number in the moneyline, in this case a -175.
+The Penguins at +110 is one-half of the moneyline on the game.
+The Hurricanes are also assigned a number in the moneyline, in this case, a -175.
 But let’s focus on the Pittsburgh number at this point.
 That +110 is an indication that the Penguins are the underdogs in this game.

 Underdogs are always an interesting play in a moneyline wager.
 If you solely bet favorites, you are going to be wagering lots of money that will offer little in return.
 Underdogs in moneyline wagering are always indicated by a positive number.

 The way the moneyline works for a favorite is that the negative digit is an indication of how much you need to wager to win $100.
 In this case, you’d need to bet $175 on the Hurricanes in order to have the potential for a $100 return on your wager.

 With the underdog Penguins, the payoff is much better.
 In the case of positive numbers in a moneyline bet, it’s the value of your profit on a wager of $100.
 In this case, you’d make a $110 return if you bet Pittsburgh and the Penguins won.